microsoft/code-with-engineering-playbook/code-reviews/README.md

     * Read every line changed.
     * If we have a stakeholder review, it’s not necessary to run the PR unless it aids your understanding of the code.
     * AzDO orders the files for you, but you should read the code in some logical sequence to aid understanding.
-    * If you don’t fully understand a change in a file because you don’t have context, click to view the whole file and read through surrounding code.
+    * If you don’t fully understand a change in a file because you don’t have context, click to view the whole file and read through the surrounding code or checkout the changes and view them in IDE.
     * Ask the author to clarify.
 1. Be considerate
     * Be positive – encouraging, appreciation for good practices.